-Total Hours for an Associate in General Studies in Physics/Physical Science Degree 63
+Total Hours for an Associate in General Studies in Physics/Physical Science 63 Degree 03

-Exercise Science-Athletic Trainer Associate in General Studies
+Exercise Science-Athletic Trainer

-Program/CIP Code: EXSC.ATHTRAIN.AGS/24.0101 Credits Required: 62 Division: Math, Science and Business Technology Contact: MSBT@kckcc.edu
+Program/CIP Code: EXSC.ATHTRAIN.AGS/24.0101

 The Exercise Science Program offers an Associate in General Studies in Liberal Arts & Sciences Degree and a Certificate Program.
 Within the associate degree program, students can select one of four areas of specialization: health/fitness, physical education, coaching, or athletic trainer.
 Students selecting the Health/Fitness specialization are eligible upon completion of this degree to take the American College of Sports Medicine Health/Fitness Certification Exam.
 NSCA (National Strength and Conditioning Association) officially recognizes the Health/Fitness specialization curriculum as meeting their established criteria and are eligible to take the NSCA, Personal Trainer Certificate Exam.
 Students who complete the certificate program are eligible to take the American College of Sports Medicine Exercise Leader Certification Exam.